zieglerh/pimcore-event-manager/README.md

 - make sure your class folder is defined in services.yml
 - use `EnabledTrait` in your class
 - create a function and define function Properties with one or more events
-- the arguments can be the event subject or the event class
+- the function arguments can be the event subject or the event object

 ```php
 #[Event(DocumentEvents::PRE_ADD)]